luguoliang1/Docs-1/docs/en-us/development/[English]-KeyShard-API.md

 ```

 After the minimum number of participants (as configured in the wallet policy) approve the transaction, threshold signing is ready for execution.

+## SAMPLE USAGE
+The following file are provided for the keyshard client in the sample folder:

+- KeyShardDemo.jar

+before execute the jar, config for libs must be effective

+### init wallet:

+java -jar KeyShardDemo.jar -e email -c platon -n batman -w valut

+Parameters:
+- e - participant email address
+- c - participant company name
+- n - participant name
+- w - wallet name

+Returns:

+- The id of wallet

+### join wallet

+java -jar KeyShardDemo.jar -i {walletId}

+Parameters:
+- i - the walletId which return in init wallet step

+Returns:
+- the wallet address

+### Wallet transfer
+java -jar KeyShardDemo.jar -i {walletId} -t 0x1e0b12ccb15a1c5cb6a1fdca9a7f599974ec04f4 -v 100000000000000

+Parameters:
+- i - the walletId which return in init wallet step
+- t - the address which the token transfer to
+- v - the amount of trasfer value